urbanengine/OpenHuntsville/README.md

 ## Set up DB

 - Create Postgres DB
-- Copy .env.example to .env and edit to contain your Postgres username, password and database
+- Copy .env.example to .env and edit to contain your Postgres peoplename, password and database
 - From the hntsvll directory, run the rake reset `rake db:reset`

 ## Running the application